Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libaec/README.md

 -   Added the patch used in the EasyBuilders version for optimal compatibility of the installations (basically a binary that without the patch does not get installed).

+-   Needed to correct the copying of some files to the licenses area as the directory name of the unpacked sources has changed and as one of the files is no longer there.